patriciavalentine/GYM-MEMBERSHIP-EXPLORATORY-DATA-ANALYSIS/README.md

 # 📊 GYM MEMBERSHIP ANALYSIS

-This project analyzes a Gym Membership Dataset using `Microsoft Excel` to provide actionable insights into member behaviors and usage patterns within the gym.
+This project details the data analysis conducted on a Gym Membership Dataset, encompassing data cleaning, exploration, calculation of key metrics, and data visualization using `Microsoft Excel`.
+The dataset contains crucial member details such as membership types, personal training status, gym attendance, and gym time, among other details.
+> The objective of this analysis was to extract meaningful insights regarding gym usage patterns, demographics, and member behavior, which will assist in decision-making and enhancing gym services.

 The EDA involved answering key questions, such as:
 - What is the average gym attendance per week for different membership types?